muskanraj07/Devecho/Readme.md

 ## 📌 Overview
 **Devecho** is an AI-powered social media assistant designed to generate engaging LinkedIn posts based on user-provided content.
 It automates data collection, retrieval, and post-generation using AI-driven techniques and multiple autonomous AI agents that collaborate to optimize the content.
 This combination of intelligent agents and advanced retrieval methods enables users to create high-quality content efficiently.

+**✨ Objectives**
+These are the primary goals the project aimed to achieve, often stated as the problem it was trying to solve or the functionality it needed to deliver.

+To create a platform for developers to share their feedback (the 'echo' part).

+To implement user authentication and authorization.

+To design a responsive and accessible user interface.

+To gain hands-on experience with the chosen Tech Stack.

 ## 🚀 Features
 - **Automated Data Collection**: Fetches relevant information from URLs, GitHub repositories, or topics using specialized AI agents.
 - **Retrieval-Augmented Generation (RAG)**: Leverages AI agents to analyze retrieved data and generate contextually accurate responses.